ArghyaChatterjee/Blender-Tutorial/README.md

 * **How to check object axis in Blender**

 Answer:
-To verify, in Blender enable Object Axes:
+Object axis may be different than the blender viewport axis.
+To verify, in blender, enable Object Axes:

 ```
 Object Properties → Viewport Display → Axis
 ```